Virginia Statement of Tenant Rights and Responsibilities 2026: VRLTA Guide

 - Advertise "adults only" (except qualified senior housing)

 Understanding and complying with Virginia tenant rights can be complex, especially with the detailed requirements of the VRLTA.
-LeaseLens provides Virginia landlords with tools to ensure compliance and maintain professional operations.
+LeaseLenses helps landlords, property managers, and tenants review lease language before a missing statement, unclear deposit clause, or improper entry term becomes a legal problem.

 - Security deposit terms comply with §55.1-1226